 - the Residential Tenancies and Rooming Accommodation Act 2008 (RTRA Act), administered by the Residential Tenancies Authority (RTA)

-- the Residential Services (Accreditation) Act 2002, administered by Regulatory Services – Department of Communities and Housing.
+- the Residential Services (Accreditation) Act 2002, administered by Regulatory Services – Department of Communities, Housing and Digital Economy.

 The RTA and the Department work individually and collaboratively to assist all parties involved to understand and comply with the relevant legislation.